rendeirolab/rendeirolab.github.io/README.md

 [Bootstrap v5](https://getbootstrap.com/) is used to style the website.

-A [single Python script](build.py) is used to generate the website using the YAML [config](config.yaml) and [content](content.yaml) files and the templates, and generating the static HTML files in the `build` directory, and these are then served through Github pages.
+A [single Python script](build.py) is used to generate the website using the YAML [config](config.yaml) and [content](content.yaml) files and the templates, and generating the static HTML files in the `docs` directory, and these are then served through Github pages.

 The only [requirements](requirements.txt) are `jinja` and `requests`.

-Before development, remove the `build` directory of the repository: `make clean`.
+Before development, remove the `docs` directory of the repository: `make clean`.

-After editing, you can render the website with `make`, which simply runs `python -m http.server` in the `build` directory.
+After editing, you can render the website with `make`, which simply runs `python -m http.server` in the `docs` directory.

 If changes look goo, commit and push to make them live.